shinmai/dirtystache/README.md

 #### Binding the data

-The actual passing of the data to inside the methods happens via user defined functions.
-DustPress runs through all public methods in the model and puts their return data to the global data object under current model's branch of the tree.
+The actual passing of the data to inside the methods happens via user defined functions. dirtystache runs through all public methods in the model and puts their return data to the global data object under current model's branch of the tree.
 It goes in a object named after the method.

 ```
 public function SomeData() {